dondi314/markovRandomTextGenerator/README.md

     The cat is mean sometimes.
 The cat likes me.
 I really like the cat.
 It does bite me though.

- Before I do word_tokenize and pos_tag, I add in
+ Before I do word_tokenize and pos_tag, I concatenate the two strings, giving:

+     I really like the cat.
+The cat likes me.
+It does bite me though.
+The cat is mean sometimes.
+The cat is mean sometimes.
+The cat likes me.
+I really like the cat.
+It does bite me though.

 ### markovRandomTextGenerator.hs